globus/automation-examples/README.md

 Enter the auth code:
 ```
 The same functionality can be implemented using Globus CLI.
 In this case,
-Globus CLI is responsible for the OAuth 2.0 authorization flow and storing
+Globus CLI is responsible for the OAuth 2.0 authorization flow and handling
 access and refresh tokens.
 The example shell script, cli-sync.sh, calls
 the Globus CLI transfer command only.
 To avoid transferring the same data
 concurrently, the script stores a transfer task id in last-transfer-id.txt